kristjanr/wise-cs/scraped-data/sections/01-sending-money/subsections/10-managing-your-recipients/articles/05-i-spelt-my-recipient-s-name-wrong/content.md

+# Managing your recipients
-# I spelt my recipient's name wrong
+## I spelt my recipient's name wrong
 Everyone makes mistakes.
 And the fastest way to fix this one is by cancelling the transfer yourself.
 You can then set up a new transfer using the correct name.

 Whether or not you can cancel depends on how far along your transfer is in our system.
 So before you get started, check the status of your transfer.